iconify/documentation/documents/pages/icon-finder/packages/core/index.md

 Code is written in TypeScript to provide types for all data, so editors such as VSCode will give you types and object keys for data provided by core.

+## Requirements

+This documentation is very technical.
+To understand this tutorial you need:

+- Good JavaScript knowledge, including browser and Node.js.
+- Good TypeScript knowledge.
+Core is entirely written in TypeScript.
+- Understanding of asynchronous development.

+## Building

+To build Icon Finder Core, navigate to `[file]packages/core` of [GitHub repository](https://github.com/iconify/icon-finder), install dependencies and run `[bash]npm run build`.

+To run unit tests, run `[bash]npm run test`.

 ## How does it work

 All you need to do is create `[class]IconFinderCore` instance and provide the callback among other parameters.